-4 credits BIO156 6 periods Introductory Biology for Allied Health
+BIO156 4 credits 6 periods Introductory Biology for Allied Health

 An introductory biology course for allied health majors with an emphasis on humans.
 Topics include fundamental concepts of cell biology, histology, microbiology, and genetics.
-Prerequisites: Grade of "C" or better in RDG091 or eligibility for CRE101 as indicated by appropriate reading placement test score.
-One year high school chemistry or one semester of college-level chemistry recommended.
+Prerequisites: A grade of "C" or better in RDG091 or higher or eligibility for CRE101 as indicated by appropriate reading placement test score.
+One year of high school or one-semester of college level chemistry is strongly recommended.

-Introduction to Human Anatomy and Physiology

-Principles of scientific method.
+Introduction to Human Anatomy and Physiology Principles of scientific method.
 Structural organization, homeostasis and control mechanisms of the body.
 Specific chemistry concepts.
 Structure and function of the major systems of the body.
 Prerequisites: None.

-BIO181 4 credits 6 periods General Biology (Majors) I SUN# BI01181
+BIO181 4 credits 6 periods General Biology (Majors) I SUN ### BIO1181

 Principles of structure and function of living things at molecular, cellular and organismic levels of organization.
 Field trips may be required at students' expense.
-Prerequisites: Grade of "C" or better in RDG091 or eligibility for CRE101 as indicated by appropriate reading placement test score.
+Prerequisites: A grade of "C" or better in RDG091 or higher or eligibility for CRE101 as indicated by appropriate reading placement test score.
 One year of high school or one semester of college-level biology and chemistry is strongly recommended.

-BIO182 4 credits 6 periods General Biology (Majors) II SUN# BI01182
+BIO182 4 credits 6 periods General Biology (Majors) II SUN## BIO1182